-Cryptocurrency values have began crashing massively thanks to a stablecoin
+Cryptocurrency values plummet thanks to a stablecoin

 - READ MORE: ‘Purgatory Dungeoneer’ drops you into a 15-minute roguelike RPG filled with ageing adventurers

-As reported by FastCompany on May 9 (thanks, PC Gamer), the huge crypto drops seem to be because a cryptocurrency by the name of Terra USD has seen a significant loss of value.
+As reported by FastCompany on May 9 (via PC Gamer), the huge crypto drops seem to be because a cryptocurrency by the name of Terra USD has seen a significant loss of value.

 As a “stablecoin”, Terra USD is supposed to retain its value and remain more stable, but another cryptocurrency it’s tied to, called Luna, dropped in value by over 75 per cent this week, lowering Terra USD’s value as well.
 Stablecoins can be backed by other assets or real-world commodities, which help then retain their value, with Terra USD’s being very close to the US dollar.